tarampampam/error-pages/docs/templating.md

 The browser detects the visitor's preferred language via `navigator.languages` and translates all `[data-l10n]` elements in-place - no server round-trip required.
 Localization can be disabled globally with `--disable-l10n` (or via env `DISABLE_L10N=true`).

+You can find more details on handling localization in templates in the [Localization documentation](../l10n/readme.md).